Mountain car problem: Function approximation

 Function approximation is another way to solve the mountain car.
 By choosing a set of basis functions beforehand, or by generating them as the car drives, the agent can approximate the value function at each state.
 Unlike the step-wise version of the value function created with discretization, function approximation can more cleanly estimate the true smooth function of the mountain car domain.

-Eligibility Traces
+Eligibility traces

-An interesting aspect of the problem involves the delay of actual reward.
-The agent isn't able to learn about the goal until a successful completion.
+One aspect of the problem involves the delay of actual reward.
+The agent is not able to learn about the goal until a successful completion.
 Given a naive approach for each trial the car can only backup the reward of the goal slightly.
 This is a problem for naive discretization because each discrete state will only be backed up once, taking a larger number of episodes to learn the problem.
 This problem can be alleviated via the mechanism of eligibility traces, which will automatically backup the reward given to states before, dramatically increasing the speed of learning.
 Eligibility traces can be viewed as a bridge from temporal difference learning methods to Monte Carlo methods.

 Technical details

 The mountain car problem has undergone many iterations.
-This section will focus on the standard well defined version from Sutton (2008).
+This section focuses on the standard well-defined version from Sutton (2008).